hong539/sauce-man/README.md

 # sauce_man
-sauce_man is a discord bot to analysis your images in discord channel
+sauce_man is a discord bot to wrapper the search feature for who want make some records.

 ## dev